tscully/tanzu-dev-portal/content/guides/opa-gatekeeper/opa-gatekeeper-gs.md

 Policy decisions like those defined in OPA are implemented at the admission control stage, and the OPA project provides an admission controller plugin called Gatekeeper to perform this function in a Kubernetes cluster.

+The Kubernetes API has a number of compiled-in admission controllers, for example the controllers that implement LimitRange and ResourceQuota, but admission control in Kubernetes is also dynamically extensible using webhooks.

-Admission control in Kubernetes is dynamically extensible using webhooks, so that once Gatekeeper is deployed and running in a cluster, each request to the Kubernetes API will be validated against an OPA rules that in place, without having to reconfigure the Kubernetes API itself.
-This is managed by Gatekeeper registering with the Kubernetes API as a validating and mutating webhook.
+ This means that once Gatekeeper is deployed and running in a cluster, each request to the Kubernetes API will be evaluated against an OPA rules that have been specified, without having to reconfigure the Kubernetes API itself.
+This is managed by Gatekeeper registering with the Kubernetes API as both a validating webhook and a mutating webhook.

 See https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/ for more details on dynamic admission control.

-## What is VMware Tanzu Community Edition
+## What is VMware Tanzu Community Edition?

 VMware Tanzu Community Edition (TCE) is a full-featured, easy-to-manage Kubernetes platform for learners and users, especially those working in small-scale or pre production environments.

-You can learn much more about TCE here:  https://tanzucommunityedition.io/
+You can learn much more about TCE and how to get started with Tanzu here: https://tanzucommunityedition.io/

+## Using OPA Gatekeeper

-This guide will use a TCE unmanaged cluster to show OPA Gatekeeper on a cluster running locally on a laptop.
+This guide will use a TCE unmanaged cluster to show OPA Gatekeeper deployed on a cluster that is running locally on a laptop.
 You can also deploy TCE on public cloud infrastructure or in an on-premises environment.

 OPA Gatekeeper can be deployed on any Kubernetes cluster.
-TCE clusters and other Tanzu Kubernetes clusters use an additional controller to help with deploying software, and introduce the concept of a package to help with managing the lifecycle of software.
+TCE clusters and other Tanzu Kubernetes clusters use an additional controller to help with deploying software, and introduce the concept of a `package` to help with managing the lifecycle of the packaged software.
 You can read more about packages here:  https://tanzucommunityedition.io/packages/

-## Using OPA Gatekeeper

 ## Set up a TCE unmanaged cluster

-Complete prerequisites and setup for TCE on your preferred operating system can be found here:  https://tanzucommunityedition.io/docs/v0.12/installation-planning/
+The complete prerequisites and setup guide for TCE on your preferred operating system can be found here:  https://tanzucommunityedition.io/docs/v0.12/installation-planning/

 Once your environment is setup, you can run the following steps:

 ### Deploy an unmanaged cluster

 ```
-tanzu um create opa-guide
+tanzu unmanaged-cluster create opa-guide
 ```

 ### List available packages